rpm-software-management/dnf/doc/conf_ref.rst

     Log file messages output level, in the range 0 to 10.
 The higher the number the more debug output is put to logs.
 Default is 9.

+    This option controls dnf.log, dnf.librepo.log and hawkey.log.
+Although dnf.librepo.log
+    and hawkey.log are affected only by setting the logfilelevel to 10.

 .. _log_rotate-label:

 ``log_rotate``